zanettanorris/Product-Inventory-Lab/instructions/section-01.md

     </dependencies>
 ```

 Java core does not come with a testing suite but many 3rd party testing options are available to us.
 One of these third party testing suites is JUnit.
-JUnit is very popular for testing jave and it will be what we use here.
+JUnit is very popular for testing Java and it will be what we use here.

 The pom.xml file is a way for a developer to define configuration options for a Java application.
-It also makes it easy to import and  manage libraries and frameworks that are needed in the project
+It also makes it easy to import and  manage libraries and frameworks that are needed in the project.

 To confirm that the JUnit testing suite was imported, you can look in the 'external libraries' folder inside the project and find the JUnint libraries listed.